A Step-by-Step Guide

 Example: The governing stats for dodge are AGL (agility) and PCN (perception).
 Because of the '4x' under AGL, you know that each point you put into AGL raises your dodge skill more than an increase to PCN, as PCN only has '1x'.

-When adding skills, you will be better served by focusing on a few core skills and pushing them to the maximum before diversifying.
+When adding skills, we strongly advise that you focus on a few core skills and pushing them to the maximum before diversifying.
+For characters who intend to be involved in physical combat, the shock and dodge skills are vital.

 ADMIN NOTE: Please remember that all skills must be justified in your character's history.
 If we see ANY skills that are not justified your application may be disapproved.
 We need to get some idea when reading your character's history of where and how the skills were acquired.